RedisLabs/redislabs-docs/content/platforms/pks/_index.md

         1. Enter the IP address followed by port number 8443 into your browser address bar: `https://53.128.131.29:8443`

     - If your PKS cluster does not have a routable IP address from your machine:
-        1. Setup port forwarding for port 8443 to one of you cluster pods:
+        1. Set up port forwarding for port 8443 to one of you cluster pods:

             ```src
             kubectl port-forward rec-pks-0 8443